Army Reserve Officer’s Training Corps (ROTC) Program

 Scholarships: Two, three, and four-year Army ROTC scholarships paying full tuition and fees, and $1,200 a year for books are available to qualified applicants.
 Application for the four-year Army ROTC scholarship is made during the high school senior year by applying to the Army via: http://www.goarmy.com/rotc/scholarships.html.
 All other Army ROTC scholarship applications are made through the department.

 Financial Aid: Contracted sophomore, junior, and senior ROTC students can earn up to $6,300 a year through the simultaneous membership program (SMP), which involves participation in the Army National Guard or Army Reserves.
 All contracted cadets receive a monthly ROTC stipend.
-The stipend is $300/month for first-year; $350/month for sophomore; $450/month for juniors; and $500/month for seniors.
+The stipend is $420 per month.

 The Department of Military Studies is located at Adams House, 601 Main Street, (802) 656-2966.
 Website: http://www.uvm.edu/~goldbar/.